ietf-wg-cellar/matroska-specification/codec_specs.md

 on the [Xiph wiki](http://wiki.xiph.org/index.php/OggKate#Matroska_mapping).
 As for Theora and Vorbis, Kate headers are stored in the private data as xiph-laced packets.

+### S_ARIBSUB

+Codec ID: S_ARIBSUB

+Codec Name: ARIB STD-B24 subtitles

+Description: This is the textual subtitle format used in the ISDB/ARIB broadcasting standard.
+For more information, see (#arib-isdb-subtitles) on ARIB (ISDB) subtitles.

 ## Button Codec Mappings

 ### B_VOBBTN